<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 The Financial Sector Coordinating Council (FSSCC), the trade associations, financial institutions, and other organizations and thought leaders who helped in developing the profile have noted that consistent iterations and improvements to the profile are essential for financial services sector cybersecurity to stay ahead.
 Every 2-3 years, the group plans to update the FSSCC cybersecurity profile.
 Therefore, the FSSCC and other stakeholders will continue to shape the cybersecurity profile over several cycles, so financial institutions can benchmark themselves in the most effective way as the cybersecurity risk landscape changes.
 Other standards bodies already abide by this practice, such as the National Institute of Standards and Technology (NIST) and the International Standards Organization (ISO).

 In the financial services industry, CISOs are already heavily burdened by regulatory requirements, made even more difficult to manage with the cybersecurity talent shortage.
-The FSSCC cybersecurity profile will give CISOs enterprise-wide visibility across their business units and LOBs, departments, vendor risk management initiatives, and will allow them to benchmark their programs both internal and external.
+The FSSCC cybersecurity profile will give CISOs enterprise-wide visibility across their business units and LOBs, departments, and vendor risk management initiatives, and will allow them to benchmark their programs both internally and externally.
 Cybersecurity risk management will be more accessible and manageable using the sector profile as opposed to tools such as the FFIEC cybersecurity assessment tool (CAT), according to the FSSCC stakeholders and website.

 Mappings from the FSSCC Cybersecurity Profile to Regulatory Requirements